paraswap/paraswap-sdk/README.md

 ### Simple SDK

-Can be created by providing `chainId` and either `axios` or `window.fetch` (or alternative `fetch` implementation).
+Can be created by providing `chainId` and either `axios` or `window.fetch` (or alternative `fetch` implementation), and an optional `version` (`'5'` or `'6.1'`) parameter that corresponds to the API version SDK will be making requests to.
 The resulting SDK will be able to use all methods that query the API.

 ```ts
   import { constructSimpleSDK } from '@paraswap/sdk';